MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-database-security.md

 You can use backup encryption with TDE, but it’s not beneficial because the data is already encrypted in the database files and in the backup files.
 When you use backup encryption and TDE together, the encrypted database with the TDE certificate or key-encrypted data pages are encrypted again with the backup certificate or key.
 This method prolongs the backup process and adds extra CPU load to the system while the backup process runs.

-## Secure your SQL Server and SAP system
+## Secure SQL Server and SAP system

 Server and operating system-level hardening are essential to a secure running system.

-Adhere to the following recommendations to secure your [SQL Server](/sql/relational-databases/security/securing-sql-server) and your SAP system.
+Adhere to the following recommendations to secure [SQL Server](/sql/relational-databases/security/securing-sql-server) and your SAP system.
 For more information, see [SAP OSS note 2417205](https://me.sap.com/notes/2417205).

 SQL Server is based on the Windows implementation of the Transport Layer Security (TLS) protocol and the Secure Sockets Layer (SSL) protocol through the SCHANNEL Security Support Provider (SSP).